 Casa de Uco.
 Integrated into the topography of the valley, this hotel has a sophisticated atmosphere, an inviting ambience, and spectacular views.
 Also here: excellent cuisine and access to a good selection of outdoor activities.
 The hotel features seven guestrooms and nine suites with private terraces, and 10 lavish bungalows with inner courtyards and private rooftop terraces.
 Amenities include a full-service spa, pool and Jacuzzi, driving range with putting green, tennis courts, cycling and trekking trails, horse stables, a gourmet restaurant, and a wine cellar.

 The Vines.
 Laid-back luxury at the base of the Andes Mountains.
 Named to Condé Nast's 2014 Hot List of the 33 best new hotels in the world.
 The 22 luxurious villas include one- and two-bedroom units, all with exquisite panoramic views and all built from natural locally sourced stone and wood.
 Amenities include a spa, fitness center, pool and hot tub, bike paths, vineyards, and the Siete Fuegos restaurant by internationally acclaimed Chef Francis Mallmann.

-Hotel Das Cataratas.
-The only property within Iguazú National Park on the Brazil side of the falls, just a two-minute stroll from the cascades.
+Belmond Hotel Das Cataratas.
+Within Iguazú National Park on the Brazil side of the falls, just a two-minute stroll from the cascades.
 Guests enjoy exclusive access to this magnificent sight in the evening and at dawn, when the park is closed to other visitors.
 177 guest rooms, 16 guest suites.
 Amenities: spa, fitness center, two swimming pools (one for children), tennis court, 2 restaurants, 1 bar.

 Rio de Janeiro, Brazil.